Jump to Sections:

 CARDBOARD & PAPER RECYCLING IN NEW ORLEANS

-Option 1: Curbside recycling in Area 1 of New Orleans.
 Items accepted are newspaper, junk mail, office paper, phone books, cardboard, boxes like from cereal, pasta, or soda/ beer box 12 packs.

 NO cardboard containers with food or a "waxy" coating on them-- i.e. takeout containers or pizza boxes.
 There can be NO grease on the cardboard.